Jsriprashant/Multi-Tenant-Ecommerce-Platform/Notes.md

         but when we clicked on a parent category then how does the currentCategory gets updated as it was defined outside the funciton. answer> So as parentCteegory is a usestate, so when ever we update the parentCategory then the whole component gets rendered so the currentcategory is recalculated using the new state.

+#TRPC
+RPC is short for "Remote Procedure Call".
+It is a way of calling functions on one computer (the server) from another computer (the client).
+With traditional HTTP/REST APIs, you call a URL and get a response.
+With RPC, you call a function and get a response.
+// HTTP/REST
+const res = await fetch('/api/users/1');
+const user = await res.json();
+// RPC
+const user = await api.users.getById({ id: 1 });

+While testing the api from page.tsx a strange thing happens when teh page.tsx was server component then we could directly use async await and fetch the data from the DB But when we made the component client based then it was showing error WHy? as server compoents can directly talk to db, but client components must use fetch api to fetch the data from the server How it was resolved -> by adding this app/api/trpc/[trpc]/route.ts file

+POINTS TO PONDER
+what is ctx in the C:\Users\KIIT\OneDrive\Desktop\WEB DEV\multi-tenant-application\src\trpc\init.ts 's base procedure

+STEPS on how trpc was intergrated in this project.
+1) Set up a router.
+    -> in trpc router is a set of functions or procedures that can be called from front end ->we set up a router named categories in src\modules\categories\server\procedures.ts -> this file has a router named categoriesRouter, which has a function named getMany which extracts the data from the DB and formats it and returns it

+2) After setting up all the routers we have to setup a server and combine all the router's definition in a single app router, so that we can get access to all the routres from anywhere
+    -> basically setting up a trpc server handler
+    -> we did this in src\trpc\routers\_app.ts

+3) Now we set a trpc client that knows how to call backend procedures, because internally it works by fetch only -> src\trpc\client.tsx
+3.1) Now not only we can call the routers or procedures from client, but from server also, so we set a trpc server that knows hows to call procedures from server components
+    -> src\trpc\server.ts

+Now we are ready to use trpc or the procedures defined in components -> we have 2 ways for it, either we can fetch directly using server components using
+    const queryClient = getQueryClient();
+    void queryClient.prefetchQuery(trpc.categories.getMany.queryOptions())
+    we can use the by this we can use async await
+-> or we can use trpc hooks in the client components to call the server procedures or funcitons
+    const trpc = useTRPC();
+    const { data } = useQuery(trpc.categories.getMany.queryOptions());